Corollary Theorems: Capacitors

 2. surface mount

-3. big capacitors, or batteries of capacitors
+3. big capacitors, or batteries of capacitors having specially designed mechanical fixtures and connectors

-A capacitor is two metallic plates positioned at a certain distance, and having a dielectric material in between.
-The nature of the dielectric influences capacitors' general construction; for example:
+A capacitor is made of two metallic plates positioned at a certain distance, and having a dielectric material in between.

-Variable capacitors come in few types:
+Variable capacitors come in a few types, as follows:

 1. RF variable capacitors